antoineB/antoineB.github.io/_src/posts/2017-03-05-ideas-of-a-match-form-for-php.md

 ### Conclusion with whole hypothetical grammar

-Regarding previous point here is a grammar that sum it up (contrary to the previous one i didn't check if it didn't run into LLAR conflicts).
+Regarding previous point here is a grammar that sum it up (contrary to the previous one I didn't check if it didn't run into LLAR conflicts).

 ```yacc
 pattern: